link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 What we plan to implement:

- - Shall use an Arduino Base as the main system of controll for hardware and software system.
+ - Shall use a Raspberry Pi as the main system of controll for hardware and software system.

  - Vibration motors shall be installed into the collector section of the Tennis Ball collector to help with jamming of Tennis Balls.